 All private employers in Nevada must maintain workers’ compensation coverage.
-An injured worker is entitled to certain benefits to compensate him or her for the work injury and to pay for the cost of treatment.
+You are entitled to certain benefits to compensate you for the work injury and to pay for the cost of treatment.

 The benefits are to:

-- limit the burden on the injured worker while he or she is being treated for the injury,
+- limit the burden on you while you are being treated for the injury,

-- compensate the injured worker for any permanent damage because of the injury, and
+- compensate you for any permanent damage because of the injury, and

-- ensure the injured worker has the opportunity to return to work if he or she is able.
+- ensure you have the opportunity to return to work if you are able.

 There are special benefits available to some Nevada employees, such as police officers and firefighters.
-Employers may also place an injured worker on light duty.18
+Employers may also place you on light duty.18

-An injured worker is entitled to medical treatment for his or her injury or illness.
-However, he or she must use an authorized medical provider.
-As of 2019, workers who have a claim under the Nevada Industrial Insurance Act or the Nevada Occupational Diseases Act will be able to choose a doctor from a larger list.
+You are entitled to medical treatment for your injury or illness.
+However, you must use an authorized medical provider.
+As of 2019, if you have a claim under the Nevada Industrial Insurance Act or the Nevada Occupational Diseases Act, you will be able to choose a doctor from a larger list.